Skip to main content

 Comparison

-An honest, publicly-verifiable side-by-side of RadiHalt’s 18" x 18" copper-nickel lap shield and LessEMF’s Less EMF Throw Blanket (and shielding fabrics by the yard).
+A publicly-verifiable side-by-side showing why RADIHALT’s copper-nickel EMF blanket is the better everyday value than LessEMF’s Less EMF Throw Blanket (and shielding fabrics by the yard).
 We use each brand’s own marketing copy and product pages as the source of truth.

 By Cody Bennett~6 min read